Orlando Tourism Plugs Into The Electric Car

 The Orlando initiative is the first in the nation to target tourists exclusively, according to Ashley White, spokeswoman for the Coalition, which sponsored the plan.

-Orlando is one of the world's largest rental car markets, due to Walt Disney World, other major tourist attractions, and the Orange County Convention Centre, which is the United States' second-largest convention centre and helps draw 10 million business travelers a year.
+Orlando is one of the world's largest rental car markets, due to Walt Disney World, other major tourist attractions, and the Orange County Convention Centre, which is the United States' second-largest convention centre and helps draw 10 million business travellers a year.

 The initiative will start with 15 electric cars available through Enterprise Rent-A-Car, and charging stations at 26 hotels.
 Nissan Motor donated 30 fast chargers to be installed at key locations, including 480-volt chargers capable of recharging a car in 30 minutes.